 Once you leave the Old Jewish Cemetery, continue your visit to the other two parts of the Jewish Museum.
 Firstly, the Klausen synagogue (1694) holds the main exhibition about Jewish traditions and customs.
 Secondly, the Ceremonial hall, was the seat of the Burial Society, the group of volunteers who took care of ill people and funeral services.

 Spanish Synagogue and Kafka Memorial

 Moreover, next to the Spanish Synagogue is the statue of the most famous Prague citizen.
-Franz Kafka, world-known write, the author of Metamorphosis or The Trial.
+Franz Kafka, a world-known writer, the author of Metamorphosis or The Trial.
 There are very few people in the world who would not know his name.
 This Kafka statue by Jaroslav Róma is from 2003.
 The artist was inspired by Kafka’s story Description of a Struggle.

-What to do in Prague Jewish Quarter
+What to do in the Prague Jewish Quarter

 Opening days: daily, except Saturday and Jewish holidays

 Opening hours: Summer season: 9:00-18:00, Winter season: 9:00-16:30